 Kyle Schumann is an architectural designer, artist, educator, scholar, and creative technologist.
 He is Co-founder of After Architecture and currently teaches at Syracuse University.
 He received his Master of Architecture from Princeton University where he was awarded the Princeton University Fellowship and holds a Bachelor of Architecture from Cornell University where he was awarded the William S. Downing Prize for Architectural Design.
 His professional training includes work at the offices of Tod Williams Billie Tsien Architects in New York City and Anmahian Winton Architects in Cambridge, Massachusetts.

 Kyle's research focuses on emerging technology, fabrication, and robotics.
 He has taught at Cornell University, Princeton University, Wentworth Institute of Technology, and Boston Architectural College.
-His work has been recognized with such prizes as the Robert A.M.
+His work has been recognized with such prizes as the AIA Upjohn Research Initiative, the Robert A.M.
 Stern Architects Travel Fellowship, the Robert James Eidlitz Fellowship, the title of Curbed Young Gun, and an AIA Los Angeles Next LA Honor Award.